Where can you find voice-over work?

 Repeat the BBS technique for every service, product and purchase you make.

-Since videos and voice over go hand in hand, what if there was a way to find the people who create videos and sell them your voice-over services?
+Since videos and voice-over go hand in hand, what if there was a way to find the people who create videos and sell them your voice-over services?

 Oh wait.
 There IS!

-YouTube has 300 hours of video uploaded every minute!
-Sure some are funny cat videos but businesses are uploading marketing videos too.
+YouTube has over 400 hours of video uploaded every minute!
+Sure some are cute cat videos but businesses are uploading marketing videos too.